- Day 1: Welcome to emacs

 – Emacs Manual

 Emacs can control OS subprocesses, helps in indenting programs, perform functions on many files at once and act as a simple text editor.

-Emacs can be easily altered to behave in certain way and is highly customisable.
-Advanced users of emacs can go beyond simple customisation and can create entirely new commands.
-These new commands are simple program written in LISP and are also known as macros.
+Emacs can be easily altered to behave in a certain way as you want and is highly customizable.
+Advanced users of emacs can go beyond simple customization and can create entirely new commands.
+These new commands are simple programs written in LISP and are also known as macros.

 Most of my writing I do mainly with a Mac Pro, so I downloaded the mac version of emacs, there are multiple emacs variants present, but I preferred vanilla emacsformacosx, which gives me enough room for customization as per my needs.